arcade-smasher/player-radar/README.md

 A Minecraft mod to notify you when a player is loaded in your chunks.

 _Made by the request of u/RateRight8781_

+There may be bugs in the GitHub repo that do not exist in the mod JAR file on Modrinth or CurseForge.
+If there is, please open an issue and I will resolve it.